valerioarvizzigno/homecraft_vertex_lab/README.md

 }
 ```

-10. Start crawling.
-Go back on the index and click on the "Start Crawling" button on the top right corner of the page.
+10. Start crawling: go back on the index and click on the "Start Crawling" button on the top right corner of the page.

 11. Let's now ingest a product catalog, to let our users search for products via hybrid search (keywords + semantics):
     - Load into Elastic this [Home Depot product catalog](https://www.kaggle.com/datasets/thedevastator/the-home-depot-products-dataset) via the "Upload File" feature (search for it in the top search bar).
 Click on "Import" and name the index "home-depot-product-catalog"